xuanduong1605/routing/README.md

 Clicking on a router causes a string about that router to print in the text box on the lower right.
 You will be able to set the contents of this string for debugging your router implementations.

-The same network simulation can be run without the graphical interface by the command `python2 network.py 01_small_net.json`.
+The same network simulation can be run without the graphical interface by the command `python network.py 01_small_net.json`.
 The simulation will run faster without having to go at visualizable speed.
 It will stop after a predetermined amount of time, print the final routes taken by the traceroute packets to and from all clients and whether these routes are correct given the known lowest-cost paths through the network.

 ## Implementation instructions